zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of VPC-Connected ECS instances.md

 ## Release a public IP address {#section_hbl_4sr_zdb .section}

 -   NatPublicIp: When a NatPublicIp address is assigned to an instance, you can only release the IP address, but cannot unbind it.
-Only a NatPublicIp address that is assigned to a Subscription instance can be released.
+Only the NatPublicIp address that is assigned to a Subscription instance can be released.
 For more information, see [Renew for configuration downgrade](../../../../intl.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#).
 -   EIP: If you do not need an EIP address, unbind it from a VPC-Connected ECS instance and release it in the EIP console.
 For more information, see [Unbind and release an EIP address](https://www.alibabacloud.com/help/doc-detail/65204.htm).

 ## Billing {#section_llh_djw_ydb .section}